olaviinha/Pwst-it/README.md

 fullScreen: 'z'                     // Toggle full screen.
 ```
 - Double-click anywhere on board to create a new note on that point.
-- Double click on a note to edit it or delete it from the board.
+- Double-click on a note to edit it or delete it from the board.
 - There is a faint gear icon in top right corner.
 Click to open Settings bar.
 - All settings changed in the Settings bar are saved on **device** (browser cookies).
 - To drag the board in your viewport, grab anywhere on the site background -or- hold down shift key while dragging (see keyboard bindings).